 If you are looking to compete in dressage to music then come to a Satellite DTM clinic at any suitable venue once clinics recommence.
 The only difference between these and the standard Equivisions dressage to music clinics is that Julie Geraghty will not be present but the video of the floorplan will be sent to her and she will work with you over the internet to arrange the music.

-The website has been updated with new Equestrian & Performance articles and goals on the tips pages.
+The website is regularly updated with new Equestrian & Performance articles and goals on the tips pages.
 Don't forget to send in your questions for the Question & answer page.
 Two new Sound Schooling lessons are under preparation.
-There is a new page, Convention Notes with detailed notes have taken at various conventions.
+There is also page, Convention Notes with detailed notes have taken at various conventions.